supercollider/sc3-plugins/README.md

 # sc3-plugins

-This repository contains the community collection of unit generator plugins for [SuperCollider](http://supercollider.github.io/).
-An installation extends the functionality of SuperCollider by additional UGens that run on `scsynth`, the SuperCollider audio synthesis server.
+sc3-plugins is a collection of unit generator plugins for [SuperCollider](http://supercollider.github.io/) contributed by users between 2006 and 2018.
+(Plugins extend the functionality of the SuperCollider server, and are distinct from [quarks](https://github.com/supercollider-quarks/), which are packages for the SuperCollider programming language.)

-Please note that the UGens in this repository are, on average, less stable and well-maintained than the core collection.
+While containing a lot of useful content, this collection grew over the years with very little quality control.
+Please note that the UGens in this repository are generally less stable than the core collection and maintenance is less active.
 Use at your own risk!

-**Note:** Extensions for the SuperCollider programming language are different.
-They are collected within the [Quarks](https://github.com/supercollider-quarks/) packaging system.

-To learn how to write your own plugins, see [example-plugins](https://github.com/supercollider/example-plugins) and the "[Writing UGens](http://doc.sccode.org/Guides/WritingUGens.html)" helpfile.
+To help keep a focused scope for the official SuperCollider project, **sc3-plugins has been frozen and no longer accepts new unit generators.** Developers are instead encouraged to use [cookiecutter-supercolider-plugin](https://github.com/supercollider/cookiecutter-supercollider-plugin/) to create self-contained git repositories for building custom plugins.
+Some information on plugin development can be found at [example-plugins](https://github.com/supercollider/example-plugins) and the "[Writing UGens](http://doc.sccode.org/Guides/WritingUGens.html)" helpfile.

 For community discussion and support see the [SuperCollider mailing lists](http://www.birmingham.ac.uk/facilities/BEAST/research/supercollider/mailinglist.aspx) and the [github issue tracker](https://github.com/supercollider/sc3-plugins/issues).